 The Commission does not regulate changes to the interior of a house, unless the interior change affects the exterior experience.

 The Commission has a publication called Detroit Historic Districts Style and Color Guide that gives the acceptable colors depending on the style of the house.
 Color charts and instructions are provided by the Commission staff.
-The Paint and Color Guidelines, as well as the complete Individual Color Systems, are available on the HDC's website.
+The Paint and Color Guidelines is available on the HDC's website.

 The Commission is required to review all exterior changes, including those not visible from the street.
 The entire house, garage and yard contribute to the historic character of the district.